duneroadrunner/SaferCPlusPlus/README.md

 - Data types for safe, simple [sharing](#asynchronously-shared-objects) of objects among asynchronous threads.

-Tested with msvc2015 and g++5.3 (as of May 2016) and msvc2013 (as of Feb 2016).
+Tested with msvc2015 and g++5.3 (as of Oct 2016) and msvc2013 (as of Feb 2016).
 Support for versions of g++ prior to version 5 was dropped on Mar 21, 2016.

 You can have a look at [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp) to see the library in action.